 By now you should be a pro at writing a point of view!
 As a team, think about the user need you want to address and come up with a point of view that illustrates the need and your studio brief.
 Remember to look at the issue from a high-level; don't try to plan out all the functionality for your app or design a solution here.
 Refer to previous assignments on point of view for more guidance if needed.

-Next, use your point of view and inspiration to come up with three different design ideas that address/engage your point of view to address a user need.
+Using your point of view and inspiration, generate three different design ideas that address/engage your point of view to address a user need.
+(Your call whether the different designs tackle the same scenario or diff't scenarios.)
 Your setting should assume access to current tools, such as the ones from your inspiration.
 Illustrate each of these ideas with a storyboard.

 A storyboard is a comic-strip-like set of drawings about what your interface does and how it is used to accomplish tasks in a real usage scenario.
 Feeling stumped about how to show your ideas visually?
 Check out "Understanding Comics" by Scott McCloud, and Amal Dar Aziz's excellent Guide to Storyboarding.
 A good storyboard should clearly demonstrate who the user is, the usage situation, and the user's motivations for using the interface.
 It should show what the user can accomplish with your interface, but it needn't (and often shouldn't) show a specific user interface design.
 For a storyboard including an app screen, the details of the screen are not relevant, but what those screens enable you to accomplish is.
 Check out these lecture videos to learn more.

 Remember that the three storyboards should diverge, meaning that they each represent different design ideas that address the same point of view.
-As an example, the following two storyboards both address the point of view "Through clever scheduling, homework doesn't have to be a time-consuming and dreaded process:" Storyboard 1, depicts a way to prioritize tasks; Storyboard 2, depicts a way to factor in breaks.
+As an example, the following two storyboards both address the point of view "Through time budgeting and tracking, you can be your most productive self:" Storyboard 1, depicts a way to reduce the time of unproductive activities; Storyboard 2, depicts a way to manage your productive time.

 For this step, lay out your storyboards.
 Take some time to think about the different ideas you've had.
 Make sure you think out the strengths and weaknesses of each design, and how well they achieve the goals set out by your point of view.
 Buy-in and ownership are critical here.